Quick-fixes for code issues

-- - suggests a quick-fix for the detected code issue with the Error severity level.
+Suggests a quick-fix for the detected code issue with the Error severity level.

-- - suggests to find an unresolved type or namespace in the NuGet package gallery,
+Suggests to find an unresolved type or namespace in the NuGet package gallery,

-- - suggests an inplace refactoring or a refactoring that can fix the detected code issue.
+Suggests an inplace refactoring or a refactoring that can fix the detected code issue.

-- - suggests a quick-fix for the detected code issue with Warning, Suggestion or Hint severity level.
+Suggests a quick-fix for the detected code issue with Warning, Suggestion or Hint severity level.

-- - suggest a Visual Studio's code correction or refactoring action.
+Suggests a Visual Studio's code correction or refactoring action.

-- - suggests a quick-fix for redundant code that can be safely removed.
+Suggests a quick-fix for redundant code that can be safely removed.

-To view and apply quick-fixes
+View and apply quick-fixes

 Use the issue highlighting in the editor and the marker bar to navigate to a specific code issue.

-- Set the caret on the highlighted issue.
+Set the caret at the highlighted issue.

 To complete the hot spot session:

-- If ReSharper suggests some values for the current parameter, use Up and Down arrow keys to navigate through the list of suggested values, or just type in a desired value.
+If ReSharper suggests some values for the current parameter, use Up and Down arrow keys to navigate through the list of suggested values, or just type in a desired value.

-- Press Tab or Enter to accept the value and move to the input position of the next parameter.
+Press Tab or Enter to accept the value and move to the input position of the next parameter.
 If this is the last parameter, the hot spot session completes and the caret moves to the end position defined for the session.

-- Press Shift+Tab to move the input focus to the input position of the previous parameter.
+Press Shift+Tab to move the input focus to the input position of the previous parameter.

-- Press Esc to exit the hot spot session.
+Press Esc to exit the hot spot session.
 In this case, all session parameters will be initialized with default values.

 Some quick fixes can be applied not only in the current caret position, but in a larger scope.
-For more information, see Fix in Scope.
+For more information, see Fix in scope.

 Quick-fixes from Visual Studio